-This document contains the most important information about the GPS-GSM transmitters, which are introduced for the first time for deployment on large gulls as part of SEATRACK.
+This document contains the most important information about the GPS-GSM transmitters for deployment on large gulls as part of SEATRACK.
 The protocol is based on advice from Ornitela and previous experience of SEATRACK partners.
 For detailed instructions, please consult the Ornitela user manual.

-This year, we aim to deploy a total of 50 devices on Lesser-black-backed gulls, Herring gulls and Glaucous gulls.
+This year, we aim to deploy a total of 55 devices on Lesser-black-backed gulls, Herring gulls and Glaucous gulls.

-GPS-GSM transmitters which were not deployed should be fully charged (battery level 100%), turned off (on magnetic pad ) and sent back to:
+GPS-GSM transmitters which were not deployed should be fully charged (battery level 100%), turned off (on magnetic pad) and sent back to:

 Norsk Polarinstitutt

 Att: Svenja Neumann

-Postboks 6606 Stakkevollan
+Post box 6606 Stakkevollan

 N-9296 Tromsø

 NORWAY